learn-co-curriculum/dsc-categorical-variables-regression/README.md

 origin_series = pd.Series(origin)
 ```

-Now you'll want to make sure Python recognizes there strings as categories.
+Now you'll want to make sure Python recognizes these strings as categories.
 This can be done as follows:

 ```python